aaronbloomfield/ccc/hws/metamask/index.md

 The reason we are doing two connections is because the first one supports subscriptions, which is what allows the table to be updated upon an event emission -- you did that in the [DAO & web3](../daoweb3/index.html) ([md](../daoweb3/index.md)) assignment, and the auctions.php does that as well.
 However, that first connection does not allow sending transactions to the blockchain.
 The second connection, which is through MetaMask, does not support subscriptions (so no automatic updating of the tables), but does allow sending transactions to the blockchain.

-As both are wrapped in the Web3 constructor, they operate the same way.
+As both are wrapped in the Web3 constructor, you interact with them in the same way.

 As a general rule, any one Javascript function should use only one of those connections, as they may be slightly out of sync with each other (the MetaMask one has about a 5 second delay, for example).
 If you are sending transactions to the blockchain, you have to use the `web3mm` connection.
 Otherwise, use the `web3` connection.
-As you will only be writing five functions that send transactions to the blockchain, only those will use `web3mm`.
+As you will only be writing five functions that send transactions to the blockchain, only those five will use `web3mm`.

 Likewise, we need an auction contract interface that connects through the `web3mm` connection.
 Currently there is this line of code in the HTML file: